IAB Updates its Specifications for In-App Ads, Here’s What Brand Marketers Need to Know

 - Guidance for pre-fetched ads, ensures that an ad is presented to a user only when it is determined that it has its assets loaded and ready to display

-- The full list of features can be found on the IAB website, here
+- The full list of features can be found, here

 In-app Viewability for Brand Marketers